Users of accessibility services, such as screen readers, rely on content labels to understand the meaning of elements in an interface.

 View might change over time.
 For example, a Play button might change to a Pause button during music playback.
 In these cases, use

 View#setContentDescription(CharSequence contentDescription) to update the content label at the appropriate time.

 ViewGroup, it combines content labels from it’s child

 Views.
-To override this behavior and indicate that you want to provide your own description for that item and its non-focusable child
+To override this behaviour and indicate that you want to provide your own description for that item and its non-focusable child